Curtez Kellman: College career

-Kellman began his college soccer career at Eastern Florida State College, where he earned a full two-year scholarship following a successful try-out.
+Kellman began his college soccer career at Eastern Florida State College, where he earned a two-year scholarship following a successful try-out.

 In the 2019 season, Kellman played in 19 matches for Eastern Florida.
 He scored one goal on the season, in a 4–0 win over Laramie County Community College.
 However, due to the financial impact of the COVID-19 pandemic, Kellman lost his scholarship at Eastern Florida.
 He was subsequently offered a scholarship by Daytona State College.

 On 15 January 2021, he officially secured a scholarship to play at Daytona State.
 The 2020 season was postponed to the spring of 2021 due to the pandemic, and Kellman made his debut for Daytona State on 2 April 2021 in a 0–0 draw against Georgia Military College.
-His first goal came on 22 May in a 7–0 win vs. University of South Carolina-Lancaster.
+His first goal came on 22 May in a 7–0 win vs. University of South Carolina Lancaster.
 He went on to make 11 appearances in his first season with Daytona State.

 Professional career

-Kellman was one of 17 trialists who joined MLS Next Pro side Sporting Kansas City II during preseason in 2022.
+Kellman was one of 17 trialists who joined MLS Next Pro side Sporting Kansas City II during the preseason in 2022.

-Kellman was then signed by SKC II ahead of the 2022 season.
+He was then signed by SKC II ahead of the 2022 season.

 International career

-Curtez made his international debut for Guyana on 25 November 2017 in a friendly against Indonesia, coming on as an early sub in the 16th minute.
+Kellman made his international debut for Guyana on 25 November 2017 in a friendly against Indonesia, coming on as an early sub in the 16th minute.